 About 600 miles away from France, where evidence of the origins of wrestling was found, a German shoe manufacturer has become one of today’s go-to brands for wrestling gear.
 Adidas may have started as a maker of spiked running shoes, but since its birth, it has evolved and expanded to other disciplines.
 Adidas wrestling shoes are quite easy to spot because of the iconic Three Stripes logo on their lateral and medial sides.

-What to expect from the best Adidas wrestling shoes
+What to expect from the best Adidas wrestling shoes for men and women

 A single or double leg takedown or a Granby roll or pummel escape, regardless of the move, Adidas wrestling trainers are built to support the footwork needed for these moves.
 Aside from being flexible and offering ankle hold, these trainers have more to offer.